ostinelli/syn/INTERNALS.md

 This serializes per node operations and allows keeping per node consistency.

-## Scope Sub-clusters
+## Scope Subclusters
 Syn implement Scopes, which are a way to create namespaced, logical overlay networks running on top of the Erlang distribution cluster.
-Nodes that belong to the same Scope will form a "sub-cluster": they will synchronize data between themselves, and themselves only.
+Nodes that belong to the same Scope will form a "subcluster": they will synchronize data between themselves, and themselves only.

-Note that _all_ of the data related to a Scope will be replicated to every node of a sub-cluster, so that every node has a quick read access to it.
+Note that _all_ of the data related to a Scope will be replicated to every node of a subcluster, so that every node has a quick read access to it.

 ### Scope processes